puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 ### Cases

-Cases may be any of the following:

-* A literal value (remember to quote strings)
-* A variable
-* A [function][functions] call that returns a value
-* A [regular expression][regex]
-* The special bare word value `default`

-Note that you cannot use arbitrary [expressions][] or [selectors](#selectors) as cases.
+A case can be any expression that resolves to a value.
+(This includes literal values, variables, function calls, etc.)

 **Unlike in case statements,** you cannot use lists of cases.
-If you need more than one case associated with a single value, you must use a regular expression.
+If the control expression is a string and you need more than one case associated with a single value, you can use a regular expression.
+Otherwise, use a case statement instead of a selector.

-Normal values are compared to the control variable using [the `==` operator][equality], and regular expressions are compared with [the `=~` operator][regex_compare].
-The special `default` case matches any control variable.

-Cases are compared in the order that they are written in the manifest.
-The one exception is the special `default` case, which will only be used as a last resort, regardless of its position in the list.
+{{case_matching_behavior}}

 #### Regex Capture Variables